Weapon H: Absolute Carnage: Weapon Plus

-As the symbiote bonded serial killer Cletus Kasady began his escapade to awaken the primordial deity Knull from his slumber.
-Clayton and his family took refuge in a safehouse at the rural forest planes of Drumheller, Alberta.
+As Cletus Kasady began his escapade to awaken the primordial deity Knull from his slumber, Clayton and his family took refuge in Drumheller, Alberta.
 Thinking of moving out after spending a couple months there in seclusion when the Eaglestar contemporaries came knocking at his door.
-Remembering how they sold him out to the Weapon Plus program after he went against orders to clear out the Ujankan squatters and shot up his fellow mercs, Weapon H nearly went on a rampage but was halted by Robert James's Urquhart's, his Ex-Commanding officer in the mercenary field, holding Cortez's mother-in-law hostage.

-Urquhart came to Clay revealing he and his outfit are now proud outliers of the Weapon V program; boasting genetically altered klyntar exoskins since they're trading up in the PMC world.
-They've also come under assault of the recently empowered apostle of the Symbiote God; Carnage himself, as a consequence of their upgrade however.
+Urquhart came to Clay revealing he and his outfit are now proud outliers of the Weapon V program; boasting genetically altered Klyntar exoskins since they're trading up in the PMC world.
+They have also come under assault of the recently empowered apostle of the Symbiote God; Carnage himself, as a consequence of their upgrade however.
 Having the need of assistance from their fellow enhancile to weather the coming storm.
-Clay would get the rundown about how Weapon V came to be after the failed S.H.I.E.L.D sanctioned Sym-Soldier program flunked during the Vietnam War from the fifth Plus initiative's R&D head Dr. Andrew Breen.
-Just finishing up about the mass murderer on their trail had somehow made contact with the original proginator whom created the Grendel class specimen which fell from the void of space.
-The very same which said projects derived its Symbiote samples from just as the crew finally made it to their designated kill field made to entrap the now apotheosized Carnage.
-Having shutdown the cloned psychic brain used to keep Kasady from tracking Mars Team, Clay and the Venomized super soldiers prepared for a brutal showdown.
+Clay would get the rundown about how Weapon V came to be after the failed S.H.I.E.L.D sanctioned Sym-Soldier program flunked during the Vietnam War from the fifth Plus initiative's R&D head Andrew Breen.

-Moments later, Dark Carnage makes his attack on the Sym-Soldiers but is met in force by Weapon H. Their battle shakes the warehouse to the core until Dr. Breen, whom had recently come under the influence of the Symbiote God.
-Offered Clayton amnesty from his chosen ones wrath so long as he leave the team who coerced his obedience at his messiahs mercy.
-Clayton obliged the corrupted professors offering and left in search of his wife's mother.
-The two would embrace and Janice told him that her captor released her not out of mercy, but knowing full well she'd die with the light once Knull had been awakened.
-But Cortez assured her the he would protect her and his family no matter what.
+Moments later, Dark Carnage makes his attack on the Sym-Soldiers but is met in force by Weapon H. Their battle shakes the warehouse to the core until Breen offers Clayton amnesty.
+Clayton obliges his offering and leaves in search of his wife's mother, vowing to protect Janice.